alaurenson/Shantou-2018/UNIX/README.md

 - [nano](https://www.nano-editor.org) - probably the easiest to start with!
 - [vim](https://www.vim.org) - I'm personally familiar with this one.
 - [emacs](https://www.gnu.org/software/emacs/) - You're on your own with emacs.
 I'm not familiar.

-Now I'll have each of you open a terminal and test these out!

 #### While in this class, one of our primary goals is to teach you to be comfortable working exclusively via the terminal.
 That said, it can sometimes be useful to have a graphical user interface available for file exploration, especially when working on a remote server.